SamPosh/agent-k6-reportportal/README.md

 Main library file is K6ReportPortal.js.
 It contains StartLaunch and FinishLaunch functions.
 Class which contains methods for pushing result to Reportportal under Suite -> Test case -> Test step.
-Also method to add logs in report portal is available
+Also method to add log messages in report portal is available

 We created K6 functions for reportportal REST API calls mentioned in the developer guide. https://github.com/reportportal/documentation/blob/master/src/md/src/DevGuides/reporting.md